DaPhilll/Linux-Security-Hardening-Compliance-Audit/README.md

 ## 3. Engineering Thought Process & Methodology
 * **Design Considerations:** CIS Benchmark documents run to over 200 controls per Ubuntu release, and most environments don't need or want every control applied.
 This script covers a smaller, high-value subset — SSH, firewall, file permissions, account hygiene, and audit logging — rather than attempting full benchmark coverage.
 * **Technical Challenges & Resolution:**
+  * **Challenge:** File modes are octal, so comparing them as decimal integers silently accepts dangerous permissions.
+Mode `466` is numerically below `644` but grants group and other write access to `/etc/passwd`.
+  * **Resolution:** The `mode_within` helper masks off the permitted bits and requires the remainder to be zero, so any bit beyond the maximum allowed mode fails the check regardless of the decimal value.
+  * **Challenge:** Ubuntu 22.04 and later include `/etc/ssh/sshd_config.d/*.conf`, and the installer-generated `50-cloud-init.conf` can set `PasswordAuthentication yes`.
+Grepping only `/etc/ssh/sshd_config` reports a pass while password authentication is actually enabled (Ubuntu bug LP#2088207).
+  * **Resolution:** SSH checks read the effective merged configuration from `sshd -T` rather than parsing a single file.
   * **Challenge:** CIS control section numbers change between Ubuntu releases and benchmark versions (20.04, 22.04, and 24.04 each number sections differently), so hardcoding a section number risks citing the wrong control for a given host.
   * **Resolution:** Checks are identified by control title rather than section number in both the script and the compliance mapping.
 The README and script both note that section numbers should be verified against the specific benchmark PDF for the Ubuntu release in use.